Cozmo: Functions

 After playing a game, Cozmo will react by appearing frustrated when it loses and celebrating when it wins.

 Cozmo also has a series of mechanics called "needs", in which the user must do several activities to "maintain" Cozmo.
 One of the needs is "energy", where a cube must be shaken and placed in front of Cozmo for it to "absorb" the energy.

 "Cozmo Performs", a mode added in 2018, allows users to directly control Cozmo's expressions with the mobile app.

 Design and specifications

 Cozmo is a small, lightweight robot with a singular arm and two treads.
 Cozmo's body is primarily white and gray with red highlights, with a black, cube-shaped OLED display used as a face.
-It as a single, excavator-like arm used to touch and interact with its environment and the user, as well as pick up the cubes that come packaged with it.
+It has a single, excavator-like arm used to touch and interact with its environment and the user, as well as pick up the cubes that come packaged with it.